Manuel Knoll

 Manuel Andreas Knoll (born 19 November 1964 in Munich) is a contemporary German scholar and Professor of Political Theory and Philosophy.
-After three full professorship awards in Istanbul (2011–2023), in January 2024 he moved back to Munich University (LMU) where he is a Privatdozent.
+After three full professorship awards in Istanbul (2011–2023), in January 2024 he moved back to LMU Munich where he is a Privatdozent.

-Knoll studied philosophy, Political Science and History at the Ludwig Maximilian University of Munich, where he also received his doctorate in 2000 for a work on Theodor W. Adorno.
+Knoll studied philosophy, Political Science and History at LMU Munich, where he also received his doctorate in 2000 for a work on Theodor W. Adorno.

 In 2008 he acquired his Habilitation and venia legendi for Political Theory and Philosophy.
 His Habilitationsschrift examined Aristotle's views on social and political justice and includes an extensive critique of Martha Nussbaum's social democratic interpretation of Aristotle.
 He currently lives and teaches in Istanbul and Munich.

 His 2011 essay defending the unity of Aristotle's Politics sparked a controversy with Eckart Schütrumpf, a scholar supporting developmentalist views.
 The contentious essays debating the topic were published in Zeitschrift für Politik.

 Since 2013 he is a member of the Research Institute "Lucio Anneo Séneca", Universidad Carlos III de Madrid.

-June 18, 2016 he received the Colletti Award (Premio Lucio Colletti) for outstanding work in the field of philosophy on Capitoline Hill in Rome, Italy.
+On June 18, 2016, he received the Colletti Award (Premio Lucio Colletti) for outstanding work in the field of philosophy on Capitoline Hill in Rome, Italy.

 Since 2021 he is an associate editor of the Journal "Polis.
 The Journal for Ancient Greek and Roman Political Thought".